nhuphuc1602/elfie_technical_assignment/README.md

 - **`/config.ts`**: Configuration file for Appium and WebDriverIO settings.
 - **`wdio.conf.ts`**: WebDriverIO configuration file for running tests.

-This structure ensures a clear separation of test cases, configurations, and reports, making the framework easy to maintain and extend.
 ---

 ## Additional Test Cases